lonequantum/kequality/README.md

 # Kingdom of Equality

-This is my solution to
+This is my solution attempt to
 [https://www.spoj.com/problems/KEQUALITY/](https://www.spoj.com/problems/KEQUALITY/)

-Status: submitted, compilation error with rustc 1.33
+Status: submitted, wrong result
-waiting for spoj.com to update their compiler
+Possible cause: the program assumes the input data is safely ordered (like it is in the example on the problem page) but probably isn't.
+Of course it passes simple local tests.

 Please note that spoj.com requires one-file solutions, that's why I don't use any external definition/crate/dependency in my sources.